 Also starring Nick Frost as Ron, Luke Treadaway as Brewis and Jumayn Hunter as druglord Hi-Hatz.

-The Squeeze and I were of the exact same opinion after seeing this film.
+Mr T and I were of the exact same opinion after seeing this film.
 When the film was mentioned in the company of a friend of ours, he lit up saying it’s a brilliant film, and wow, those teenagers, he could really see some of his friends reflected in them.
 Needless to say, this was not a view shared by us.
 We saw a bunch of unsympathetic, ill-behaved teenagers who had it coming.
 So yeah.

 When the teens later find out that Sam, who they previously mugged, lives in the same tower block, they assure her that they had no idea, because if they had, they would never have mugged her.
 After all, you don’t mug people on your own block.
 Her reaction, like ours, was along the lines of “so it’s perfectly okay to mug people but only if you don’t live in the same building?
 Assholes.”